Rotimi-Artful14/Adv-Work-Project/README.md

 # Adv-Work-Project
-This is a Project I took On Power BI for my data analysis course usinf Adventure Work Sales
+This is a Project I took On Power BI for my data analysis course using Adventure Work Sales The Project contains 5 tables which were used to create a star schema project